nikolaakrap/das_r2c/README.md

-# Mock system of Fanuc CR-35iA using ros2_control
+# Fanuc CR-35iA mock system using ros2_control
 This repository provides a mock system of a Fanuc CR-35iA robot made possible using the ros2_control framework.

 ## Prerequisites